Student Placement Process

 Upon completion of all required paperwork, payment of assessment fee, and an intake assessment by PATH Int.
 Riding instructors, prospective participants will be added to the primary waiting list.
 It is the student’s responsibility to notify Breaking Free of any changes in contact information.
 Failure to do so may impact notification of lesson openings.

-For any of the programs listed below, please ask your Instructor or call the Head Instructor for more information.
+For any of the programs listed below, please ask your Instructor or call the office for more information.

 Riding Lessons/Equine-Facilitated Therapy

 Each Lesson incorporates the educational, physical, social and recreational goals of each individual student.
 The 45-minutes lesson includes mounting, warm-up time, an exercise, an activity or game, skill development, skill review, a closing activity and dismounting.
 Group lessons have 3-4 students per class.
 Lessons may include some unmounted time devoted to expanding horsemanship skills.
 Students may groom, saddle, or perform other appropriate activities that develop horsemanship skills.
 Continual participation in the program is suggested for maximum therapeutic benefits.